Edit this wiki page Follow

 The sequel to 1995's genre defining Command & Conquer, Tiberian Sun takes place in a bleak future where the tiberium infestation has spread across the world, and made large regions uninhabitable, and the long dormant Brotherhood of NOD starting a surprise offensive against the GDI forces.

-Command & Conquer: Tiberian Sun was the highly anticipated sequel to the first C&C. The game pits the good forces of the Global Defense Initiative (GDI) versus the fanatical Brotherhood of Nod (NOD) once again in an epic battle for world domination.
-Like most games in the series, Tiberian Sun is a real-time strategy game with a lengthy single-player campaign for both NOD and GDI as well as a plethora of on and off line multiplayer options.
+Command & Conquer: Tiberian Sun is the story sequel to the first C&C (although the fourth game in the series after the alternate history Red Alert and the multiplayer oriented Sole Survivor).
+The game pits the good forces of the Global Defense Initiative (GDI) versus the fanatical Brotherhood of Nod (NOD) once again in an epic battle for world domination.
+Like most games in the series, Tiberian Sun is a real-time strategy game with a lengthy single-player campaign for both NOD and GDI, complete with full motion video cutscenes including actors such as Michael Biehn and James Earl Jones in major roles, as well as a plethora of on and offline multiplayer options.

 Story